Eddsonblanco/lamas-restaurant/README.md

 <h2> Overview </h2>
-- My first website for a local restaurant using self-taught skills. :blush:
+- My first website for a local restaurant using self-taught skills. :blush: <br>
 - Built UI/UX and Front-End from scratch according to client’s vision.